SphereII/SphereII.Mods/0-SCore/ReadMe.md

 Version: 21.0.49.1542
 	[ Portals ]
 		- Fixed an issue where portals would error out on game reload, without exiting the game completely.

+	[ Documentation ]
+		- Removed documentation to save on space.

 Version: 21.0.49.958
 	[ HoldingItemDurability ]
 		- Commented out debug statement